fishcus/KAP-manual/en/integration/tableau.en.md

 ## Integration with Tableau

-Tableau is one of the most popular business intelligence application.
-It is very easy for users to generate visualized diagrams, stories, and reports for huge amount of data by dragging and dropping features.
+Tableau is one of the most popular business intelligence applications.
+It is very easy for users to generate visualized diagrams, stories, and reports on huge amount of data via drag and drop.

 This section will introduce two methods available to connect Tableau with Kyligence Enterprise.

-- Quick Sync up model by using  import/export function
+- Quick sync up model by using Kyligence Enterprise TDS export function
 - Manually build mapping model

-### Prerequises
+### Prerequisites

 - Install the Kyligence ODBC driver.
 For installation instructions, please refer to [Kyligence ODBC Driver](../driver/kyligence_odbc.en.md).